increpare/oeuf-documentation/map-editor-tutorial.md

 - Useful for hazards and boundaries.

 #### 5.2.4 TORCH <img height="40" alt="image" src="./map-editor-images/trigger_icon_4.png" />
-- While players are inside the volume, they emit light.
+- While players are inside the trigger, they emit light.
 Handy for subtly making dark areas easier to understand without needing to place loads of torch props, which can be expensive/distracting.

 <img height="300" alt="image" src="./map-editor-images/torchbox.png" />